heilandoo/geosoft-1-projekt-fischer_zerwas_heiland/README.md

     npm install --mongodb<br/>
     npm install --body-parser<br/>
     npm install --jquery<br/><br/>
-    For the mapping and the geocoding I used Mapbox.<br/>
+    For the mapping and the geocoding we used Mapbox.<br/>
+     -> information on how to get an accessToken for Mapbox can be found on: https://docs.mapbox.com/help/how-mapbox-works/access-tokens/ <br/>
+    For the public transport API requests we used Here.<br/>
+     -> information on how to get an API-key for Here can be found on: https://developer.here.com/documentation/authentication/dev_guide/topics/api-key-credentials.html
-    --> Please fill your accessTokens into the scripts.
-Twice in "usermap.js", once in "map.js"
+    --> Please fill your accessToken and the API-key into the scripts.
+This is necessary to be applied to "dataOverview.js", "addData.js" and "changeRisk.js".
     </p>

 <h2>For Testing</h2>